 1. Put a mini band around your ankles, and stand in a quarter squat position with your feet shoulder-width apart.

 1. Grab and hold the band handle in each hand.
-Place the middle of band under right foot.
+Place the middle of the band under the right foot.
 Bring your handles up to your chest.

 14. Fire Hydrant

 1. Place a mini resistance band just above your knees then get down on all fours.
 Make sure your back is flat and your head and spine are neutral.
 Pull your shoulders downwards away from your ears and tighten your core muscles.